 Often we feel that going on a shopping spree or buying something we want makes us feel happier, however studies have shown that our happiness and ‘feel good’ factor is actually maximised when we are giving rather than buying for ourselves.
 So don’t splash out of on something for yourself if you’re feeling sad buy something for a loved one or friend.

-The journal of happiness found that those who wrote down three things that made them feel happy each and every day had improved feelings of happiness in comparison to those that didn’t.
-Why not keep a gratitude diary and write down three things you’re grateful for everyday, keep referring back to it for inspiration and motivation.
+The journal of happiness found that those who wrote down three things that made them feel happy each and every day had improved feelings of increased happiness in comparison to those that didn’t.
+Why not keep a gratitude diary and write down three things you’re grateful for everyday.
+Keep referring back to it for inspiration and motivation.

 Watch some cat videos

 Bet you’re thinking we’re joking, luckily we’re not!
 Scientists from Indiana University studied 7,000 people and found that by watching cat videos participants felt more hopeful, inspired and more positive.

 Researchers from Penn State University found that by doing exercise people felt more positive, other studies have shown that even as little as seven minutes of activity can increase happiness .
 Why not try contact a group of friends and organise a weekly walking session, it’s much more fun walking with others and having a chat!

 Spend more time with friends and family

 Spending your free time with people you care about increases how happy you feel.
 Daniel Gilbert who is a happiness expert at Harvard, found many of the things we do and buy are all ultimately there to increase our friendship and social interaction.

 As odd as it sounds research has concluded that not only does fresh air make us feel better but there’s an optimal temperature and this is 57 degrees (13.9°C).
 (American Meteorological Society)